aashrita765/hello-world1/README.md

 # hello-world1
-his repository is for practicing the GitHub Flow.
 Hello.
 This is Aashrita from Indian Institute of Technology, Hyderabad.
 I got my intern in Rippling.
 I am from Warangal, Telangana.
 I feel honoured to be part of the company and cant wait to start my journey here.